 Silver stain

-There are a number of variations in the use of silver as a stain, but each involves the precipitation of reduced silver onto tissue elements.
-These images show silver staining of neurons (left) and reticular fibers (right).
+Silver stains are unique in that they entail the precipitation of reduced silver onto tissue elements, such as nerve cells and their processes (left) and reticular fibers (right).
+The reaction produces a black product.
 Structures that stain with silver are referred to as argyrophilic.
-Cerebral cortex 1000x, Lymph node 1000x
+Cerebral cortex 1000x (l), Lymph node 1000x (r).

 Neuronal cell body

-There are a number of variations in the use of silver as a stain, but each involves the precipitation of reduced silver onto tissue elements.
-These images show silver staining of neurons (left) and reticular fibers (right).
+Silver stains are unique in that they entail the precipitation of reduced silver onto tissue elements, such as nerve cells and their processes (left) and reticular fibers (right).
+The reaction produces a black product.
 Structures that stain with silver are referred to as argyrophilic.
-Cerebral cortex 1000x, Lymph node 1000x
+Cerebral cortex 1000x (l), Lymph node 1000x (r)

 Dendrites

-There are a number of variations in the use of silver as a stain, but each involves the precipitation of reduced silver onto tissue elements.
-These images show silver staining of neurons (left) and reticular fibers (right).
+Silver stains are unique in that they entail the precipitation of reduced silver onto tissue elements, such as nerve cells and their processes (left) and reticular fibers (right).
+The reaction produces a black product.
 Structures that stain with silver are referred to as argyrophilic.
-Cerebral cortex 1000x, Lymph node 1000x
+Cerebral cortex 1000x (l), Lymph node 1000x (r)

 Reticular fibers >